Pat Hond: Career

-1948–53: Teaching
+1948–1953: Teaching

-Training as a teacher in Auckland, Mathieson began teaching in a number of schools; in Ohura, in Tokomaru Bay, and St Joseph's Māori Girls' College in Taradale, Napier.
+Training as a teacher in Auckland, Mathieson began teaching in a number of schools; in Ōhura, in Tokomaru Bay, and St Joseph's Māori Girls' College in Taradale, Napier.

-1953–55: New Zealand Women's Royal Army
+1953–1955: New Zealand Women's Royal Army

 In 1953, Mathieson quit teaching to join the New Zealand Women's Royal Army as a corporal, being sent to Waiouru as an education assistant.
 She spent two years in the army, spending much of her time representing the army in various sports such as netball, basketball and athletics, setting records in five track and field events, for which she earned her colours.
 In 1955, she was promoted to sergeant and sent to Fort Dorset in Wellington.

-1955–58: New Zealand Police
+1955–1958: New Zealand Police

 In 1955, Mathieson left the army and joined the New Zealand Police, notably being the first female Māori to do so.
 Out-performing all of the other cadets during her training, she was promoted from a beat constable to a detective in 1958.
 Shortly following her marriage on 24 May, Mathieson, now Hond, retired from the police force in order to start a family.

-1976–84: Tertiary and secondary teaching
+1976–1984: Tertiary and secondary teaching

 Hond worked as a teacher at the Hamilton Teachers' College beginning in 1976, focusing on early childhood education.
 She soon went to work at Hillcrest High School in Hamilton in 1978, before shortly being appointed deputy principal of the school connected to the Department of Social Welfare Girls' Home, both teaching and counselling.

-1984-89: Community worker
+1984–1989: Community worker

 Moving to New Plymouth in 1984, Hond joined a prison reform committee and worked as a community officer for the Department of Māori Affairs.
 In 1987, she founded the Taranaki Activity Centre, an alternative education system for otherwise wayward youth.